 - The "play" icon corresponds to the machine where the debugged program is launched.

 - When you press "Next", VisualGDB will test your toolchain by trying to compile and run a trivial program.
 If any errors are detected at this stage, you will see a detailed error log with further troubleshooting information.

 - As the same source code will be edited under Windows and then compiled under Linux, VisualGDB will need to keep the sources synchronized.
 The easiest way is to use automatic file uploading via SSH.

 - Press Finish to complete the wizard.
 If this is your first project for Raspberry PI, VisualGDB will cache the include directories to make them available through IntelliSense.

 - Replace the contents of the main source file with the

 - Build the solution.
 You will see how the source files are transferred to Raspberry PI and compiled there:

 - Set a breakpoint on the printf() line and press F5 to start debugging.
 The breakpoint will trigger:

 - You can now use all normal Visual Studio techniques to debug your app.
-Feel free to look through our generic Linux tutorial for more hints and clues.
+If you want more examples, check out the following tutorials:

 |Follow @sysprogs Tweet|